Mohammadsiraj07/zapier-ai-automation/README.md

-# AI-Powered Email Summarizer for WhatsApp
+# Project: AI-Powered Email Summarizer for WhatsApp

 This project demonstrates an automated workflow built in Zapier that uses Google's Gemini AI to parse, summarize, and send notifications for specific emails.